cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 To summarize, this section has explored:

-- Scaffolding a chain with an IBC enabled module, with both chain and module called leaderboard.
+* Scaffolding a chain with an IBC-enabled module, with both chain and module called leaderboard.
-- How Ignite CLI made sure to implement the `IBCModule` interface, including channel handshake and packet callbacks.
+* How Ignite CLI made sure to implement the `IBCModule` interface, including channel handshake and packet callbacks.
-- How Ignite CLI has bound our IBC module to a port and added a route to the IBC router.
+* How Ignite CLI has bound our IBC module to a port and added a route to the IBC router.
-- Scaffolding an IBC packet, `IbcTopRankPacket`.
+* Scaffolding an IBC packet, `IbcTopRankPacket`.
-- How Ignite CLI defined the packet and ack data.
+* How Ignite CLI defined the packet and ack data.
-- How Ignite CLI sets up the basic message handling and packet handling to send, receive, acknowledge, and timeout packets.
+* How Ignite CLI sets up the basic message handling and packet handling to send, receive, acknowledge, and timeout packets.

 </HighlightBox>